 Hand Faceting Years Ago VS. Modern Cutting Technology

-Before the rules, I want to give you a little bit of information about antique and vintage diamonds.
+Before we get to the rules, I want to give you a little bit of information about antique and vintage diamonds.

-The Difference Between Vintage and Antique Diamonds to Our Eyes
+The Difference Between Vintage and Antique Diamonds and Modern Diamonds

-But the unique cutting techniques and facet arrangements used on antique and vintage diamonds often serves to fool the eye into believing the actual color of the stone is much higher than it is, especially when it is set into a mounting.
+However, the unique cutting techniques and facet arrangements used on antique and vintage diamonds, often fool the eye into believing the actual color of the stone is much higher than it is.
+This is especially true when the older cut diamond is set into a mounting.

-One of the most unique factors of an antique or vintage diamond, is that the faceting arrangement creates a much more chunky and colorful play of light dispersion than a modern brilliant cut will display.
+One of the most unique factors of an antique or vintage cut diamond, is that the faceting arrangement creates a much more chunky facet look.
+You’ll also see a more colorful play of light with the older cuts as well.

 Seven Rules For Designing With Older Cut Diamonds